Advanced Diploma in Immigration and Asylum Law

 COURSE CONTENT AND DELIVERY

 Delivery is in part–time mode through the medium of lectures and seminars, presented by leading practitioners in the area.
-The course will take place over a period of 20 weeks.
-In the first term, lectures will be posted online weekly.
-From January, assuming teaching in person is possible, classes will take place on Wednesday mornings 8.30–9.50am.
+The course will take place over a period of 20 weeks, taking place on Wednesday mornings 8.30–9.50am.
 The course concludes with an evening round–table discussion.

 All class notes are available online.
 Online tutorials and IT support are available to help students navigate their way through our Library and legal–resource databases.